-- a.
+- 7. Height - a.
+Overall height of the ambulance at curb weight shall not exceed 110 inches, excluding roof-mounted light bars and communications accessories. - 8.
+Color Paint and Finish - a.
 The exterior color of the ambulance shall be basically white in combination with a solid uninterrupted orange stripe and blue lettering and emblems.
 The band (stripe) of orange not less than 6 inches wide, nor more than 14 inches wide shall encircle the entire ambulance body configuration at the belt line below the lowest edge of cab windows but may exclude the front of the hood panel.
 (The orange stripe may be edged/pin striped in black or blue.)
 This solid (single) band, when viewed horizontally, shall appear as a stripe near parallel to the road.
-When vinyl orange stripes are used rather than paint, it is acceptable to interrupt the strip at the corners of the vehicle to allow the vinyl to mold appropriately. - 5.
-Additional lettering and markings are allowed in, above and below the stripe, however, these markings shall not completely traverse or interrupt the stripe at any point. - 6.
-The name of the ambulance company shall be printed in minimum 4 inch high letters of highly visible contrasting color on each side of the ambulance or on the doors. - 7.
-Letters, words, phrases, or designs suggesting special services, i.e., advanced life support, etc., shall be allowed provided such specialty services are in fact available in the vehicle at all times when in operation. - 8.
+When vinyl orange stripes are used rather than paint, it is acceptable to interrupt the strip at the corners of the vehicle to allow the vinyl to mold appropriately. - 9.
+Additional lettering and markings are allowed in, above and below the stripe, however, these markings shall not completely traverse or interrupt the stripe at any point. - 10.
+The name of the ambulance company shall be printed in minimum 4 inch high letters of highly visible contrasting color on each side of the ambulance or on the doors. - 11.
+Letters, words, phrases, or designs suggesting special services, i.e., advanced life support, etc., shall be allowed provided such specialty services are in fact available in the vehicle at all times when in operation. - 12.
 If the construction and design of an ambulance prohibits the placement of the ambulance (reverse) decal on the front hood, it shall be an acceptable exemption.
-BEMS shall have the authority to grant exceptions to requirements for color, paint, finish and essential equipment for certain transport capable vehicles that are used exclusively for special situations, i.e. neonatal transport. - 9.
-The BEMS shall have the authority to grant exceptions to requirements for color, paint, finish, and essential equipment for certain transport capable vehicles that are used exclusively for special situations, i.e. neonatal transport, etc. If the special needs of the patient-types for these special use vehicles are not met by the standards required in these regulations, the vehicles shall be exempt from said regulations and instead should be equipped with essential equipment needed to manage the individual patient types.
+BEMS shall have the authority to grant exceptions to requirements for color, paint, finish and essential equipment for certain transport capable vehicles that are used exclusively for special situations, i.e. neonatal transport. - 13.
+The BEMS shall have the authority to grant exceptions to requirements for color, paint, finish, and essential equipment for certain transport capable vehicles that are used exclusively for special situations, i.e. neonatal transport, etc. If the special needs of the patient-types for these special use vehicles are not met by the standards required in these regulations, the vehicles shall be exempt from said regulations and instead should be equipped with essential equipment needed to manage the individual patient types. - 14.
+Suction aspirator system